psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

 ### 5.2 Sucessful Response

 1. In case of a JWT, the authorization server shall verify that the request object is valid, the signature algorithm is not `none`, and the signature is correct as in clause 6.3 of [OIDC].
-In case of the JSON request object, the authorization checks whether the client was sucessfully authenticate and the request object is valid.
+In case of the JSON request object, the authorization checks whether the client was successfully authenticated and the request object is valid.
 1. In the next step, the authorization server verifies whether the parameters sent are valid.
 For example, the authorization server checks, whether the redirect URI matches one of the redirect URIs configured for the server.
-It may also check whether the client is authorized for the scope it asked for.
+It may also check whether the client is authorized for the scope for which it requested access.
 This validation allows the authorization server to refuse unauthorized or fraudulent requests early.
 1. If the verification is successful, the server shall generate a request URI and return a JSON payload that contains `request_uri`, `aud`, `iss`, and `exp` claims at the top level with `201 Created` HTTP response code.
-1. The `request_uri` shall be based on a cryptographic random value so that it is difficult to predict for an attacker.
+1. The `request_uri` value shall be generated using a cryptographically strong pseudorandom algorithm such that it is computationally infeasible to predict or guess a valid value.
+(BC QUESTION: should there some more guidance provided on or requirements around the structer of the URI value?
+For example it could use the RFC6755 subnamespace and registry and be of the form `urn:ietf:params:oauth:request_uri:<<random-part>>`, which gives a clear indication of what it is and would keep people from inventing their own URIs.)
 1. The request URI shall be bound to the client identifier of the client that posted the request object.
 1. Since the request URI can be replayed, its lifetime should be short and preferably limited to one-time use.
 1. The value of these claims in the JSON payload shall be as follows: